aleexam/rx_observable/README.md

 ## Why is this better than mobX, BLoc, getX?

 MobX's weakness lies in code generation.
 It can cause issues during development due to the complexity of store realisation in some cases.
-Handling final late reactive variables can be challenging for example.

 BLoC has too much boilerplate and involves too much effort to manage the entire state.
 It requires refreshing the whole state just to change a single value.

 GetX (or Get), on the other hand, includes too many features inside, bugs, complicated core.

+Anyway, this lib can be used in any other state management lib, adding convenient reactive fields and widgets to use with it.

 ## License